Ted Nelson

-Theodor Holm Nelson (born June 17, 1937) is an American pioneer of information technology, philosopher, and sociologist.
+Theodor Holm Nelson (born June 17, 1937) is an American pioneer of information technology, philosopher of computer science, and sociologist.
 He coined the terms hypertext and hypermedia in 1963 and published them in 1965.
-According to a 1997 Forbes profile, Nelson "sees himself as a literary romantic, like a Cyrano de Bergerac, or 'the Orson Welles of software'."
+According to his profile published in Forbes in 1997, Nelson "sees himself as a literary romantic, like a Cyrano de Bergerac, or 'the Orson Welles of software'."